 With online and digital transactions gaining more popularity today, their chances of being fraudulent are also on the rise.
-Therefore banks and financial institutions are looking to leverage data science techniques to identify fraudulent transactions and prevent them from being executed.
-By processing data across customer location, behavior, transaction value, network, payment method, etc., you can train the algorithm to detect anomalies.
+Therefore banks and financial institutions are looking to leverage machine learning techniques to identify fraudulent transactions and prevent them from being executed.
+By processing data across customer location, behavior, transaction value, network, payment method, etc., you can train the machine learning algorithm to detect anomalies.
 You can build your classification engine for fraud detection using decision trees, K-nearest neighbor, logistic regression, support vector machine, random forest, and XGBoost.

 Datasets for Data Science Project Ideas

 Here are some online data sources which you can access and download for free for your data science projects:

 VoxCeleb.
 A gender-balanced, audio-visual data set containing short clips of human speech from speakers of different ages, professions, accents, etc. They are extracted from interviews uploaded to YouTube.
 It can be used for various applications like speech separation, speaker identification, emotion recognition, etc.

 Boston Housing Data.
 A fairly small data set based on the information collected by the U.S. Census Bureau data regarding housing in Boston.
 This data set can be used for assessment, focusing on the regression problem.

 Kaggle.
 With over 50,000 public datasets on a wide range of topics, you can find all the data and code that you require to do your data science project ideas.
 They also offer competitive data sets that are clean, detailed, and curated.

 National Centres for Environmental Information.
 The largest storehouse of environmental data in the world, this provides information on the oceanic, atmospheric, meteorological, geophysical, climatic conditions, and more.

 Global Health Observatory.
 If you are interested in doing projects in the health industry, then this is the best place to get the data you need.
 It also has some of the latest COVID-19 data.